lumirelle/nuxt-demo/README.md

 Something you must know about hydration errors if you are using SSR rendering mode of Nuxt 4: **Hydration errors**.

 Hydration errors are caused by the mismatch between the server-rendered HTML and the client-rendered HTML.

+Please refer to the [official documentation](https://nuxt.com/docs/4.x/guide/best-practices/hydration) for more information.

 There are some common cases of hydration errors below.